learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 called Google to become the giant it is today.
 Today you can use it under the name of [Apache Hadoop][Hadoop]

-The "Go" programming language, argued by some to be the next Java as of 2019, is built around building and processing records at scale.
+The "Go" programming language is built around building and processing records at scale.
 Record-Oriented Programming is not likely to go away any time soon.
 Maybe it'll be the hot job posting buzzword any minute now!

 ## Lab